by Hitman 44077, partially adapted from Crisis on Infinite Earths #11 by Marv Wolfman and George Pérez

 “Take care until then.
 ‘Bye.”
 Roy hung up the phone.

 Wally hung up the phone and pulled his mask back on.
-There’s no reason to trouble Mal and Karen, or Betty and Charlie.
+There’s no reason to trouble Mal and Karen, or Betty and Charley.
 Plus, I don’t have a clue on how to reach Thunder and Lightning.
 The others should be in New York already, he thought, referring to the current Titans.

 “Jay, I’m going to Titans Tower.
 I’ll see you there,” Kid Flash said to the elder Flash.

 “All right.
 I’m going to call Alan Scott and tell him what we’re doing.
 I’ll be there soon,” Jay said to Kid Flash as he ran eastward.
 Picking up the phone, Jay paused before pushing the phone buttons.
 I remember the pain on his face when we were running on the Treadmill, Jay thought with concern.
 Something’s wrong with him.
 But he hasn’t said a word of it.
 Does it have anything to do with the problem Harbinger mentioned?
-Jay began dialing Alan Scott’s residence, thinking, Hopefully, whatever this is causing him pain can be resolved.
+Jay began dialing Alan’s residence, thinking, Hopefully, whatever this is causing him pain can be resolved.